tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![entry-exit-positions](Images/entry-exit-positions.png)

-* In the next step, a new column `Portfolio Holdings` is created by multiplying the closing prices of AAPL by the cumulative sum for entry and exit positions of 500 shares--indicating the value of the investment made for each trade over time.
+* In the next step, a new column `Portfolio Holdings` is created by multiplying the closing prices of AAPL by the cumulative sum for entry and exit positions of 500 shares-indicating the value of the investment made for each trade over time.

   ```python
   # Multiply share price by entry/exit positions and get the cumulatively sum